Self-Hosting

 migrate:

-image: ghcr.io/forkflux/forkflux-api:latest
+image: ghcr.io/forkflux/forkflux:latest

 command: ["alembic", "upgrade", "head"]